Motion Attribution for Video Generation: Conclusion

 \section{Conclusion}

 We address a central and underexplored question in video diffusion: which training clips influence the motion in generated videos?
-We propose \methodname, which traces generated dynamics back to influential training clips by isolating motion-specific gradients.
-Unlike image-based attribution, our method directly targets temporal dynamics, revealing how coherence and physical plausibility emerge from data.
-We show motion learning is traceable to specific examples, providing a quantitative tool for diagnosing artifacts and enabling targeted data selection and curation, enabling more controllable and interpretable video diffusion models.
-As models scale, such data-level understanding will be essential for building robust and reliable generative systems.
+We introduced \methodname, a motion-aware data attribution framework for video diffusion that isolates temporal dynamics from static appearance.
+By tracing generated motion back to influential training clips, our method enables targeted data curation that improves motion quality with a fraction of the data.
+As video models scale, such data-level understanding will be key to diagnosing failure modes and building more controllable generative systems.

-\textbf{Limitations.} (i) Motion saliency depends on the chosen tracker; severe occlusions or transparency can degrade masks. (ii) Camera-only motion and very subtle micro-motion remain challenging to separate without extra signals (e.g., camera pose).
-Further discussion is in App.~\ref{app:discussion}.